suyash0007/meeting-scheduler/README.md

 2. Navigate to "Domains"
 3. Add your custom domain and follow the verification steps
 4. Update your Google OAuth credentials with the new domain

+## Usage Notes

+### Google Authentication Process

+When logging in with Google for the first time, users may see a security warning page since the application is in development or testing mode.
+To proceed:

+1. Click on "Advanced" at the bottom of the warning page
+2. Click "Continue to [your-app-name]" to proceed to the authentication process
+3. Grant the requested permissions when prompted by Google:
+   - Calendar access is required to create meetings
+   - Email and profile information is needed for user identification

+The application will immediately register all created meetings in the user's Google Calendar, making them accessible from any device where the user is signed into their Google account.

 ## Limitations